Should you take your child on Kilimanjaro?

 Which pushes it to a rather impressive US$696.20!

-I know it seems odd that on the one hand the park authorities seem to discourage young people from climbing the mountain, then on the other hand seem to be offering incentives to persuade them to do exactly the opposite – but that’s just the way it is.
+Odd, isn’t it?
+On the one hand the park authorities are discouraging young people from climbing the mountain.
+Then they offer this significant financial incentive to persuade them to do exactly the opposite.
+But that’s just the way it is.

-If you are unsure how much you should be getting as a discount, or you’re suspicious that your agency is not passing on the full discount to you, just get in touch and I’ll let you know how much you should be getting deducted from the full price.
+If you are unsure how much you should get as a discount, or you’re suspicious about your agency, just get in touch.
+I’ll let you know how much the full discount should be.

 If your company is particularly accommodating, you may also like to ask them if it’s OK to bring a few of the child’s favourite ingredients so that they can use them in the meals they serve on the mountain.
 Maybe you can even contact your operator in advance and request your child’s favourite meal or even send them a recipe.
 It’s remarkable what the cooks can conjure up on Kili, so take advantage of their ingenuity.

 13) Contemplate hiring an extra porter to help carry the child’s gear.